Hugh Wheeler (East India Company officer): Anglo-Sikh Wars

 The Second Anglo-Sikh War in 1848-9 saw Wheeler leading forces involved in the capture of Rangar Nangal Fort, of Kalawala and of the heights of Dallah.
 He was twice mentioned in despatches and earned the praise of the governor-general: "Brigadier-General Wheeler, C. B., has executed the several duties which have been committed to him with great skill and success, and the Governor-General has been happy in being able to convey to him his thanks thus publicly."
 Wheeler was amongst those named in a vote of thanks in both the House of Commons and the House of Lords in April 1849, and the following year he was made a KCB.

-At the end of the fighting Wheeler resumed his command in Jullunder Doab, being promoted to major-general in June 1854, and made a visit to Ireland on furlough in 1853–1855.
+At the end of the fighting, Wheeler resumed his command in Jullunder Doab, being promoted to major-general in June 1854, and visited Ireland on furlough in 1853–1855.
 Having returned to India, he was appointed in June 1856 to his final post as commander of the Cawnpore Division.

 Cawnpore

 By the time he was posted to Cawnpore, Wheeler was 67 years old and had spent some 50 years in India.
-He was a small slight man, described by Captain Mowbray Thomson of the 53rd Native Infantry as: "short, of a spare habit, very grey, with a quick and intelligent eye; not imposing in appearance except by virtue of a thoroughly military gait... a first-rate equestrian".
+He was a small, slight man, described by Captain Mowbray Thomson of the 53rd Native Infantry as: "short, of a spare habit, very grey, with a quick and intelligent eye; not imposing in appearance except by virtue of a thoroughly military gait... a first-rate equestrian".
 He had made India his home, married the daughter of an Indian woman, spoke Hindi fluently and was popular with the sepoys.

-The garrison town of Cawnpore, situated on the Grand Trunk Road and the banks of the River Ganges 800 river miles from the seat of government in Calcutta, had been set up in 1770 on the site of a small village called Kanhpur when British East India Company troops had been fighting with the Nawab of Oudh against the Mahrattas.
+The garrison town of Cawnpore, situated on the Grand Trunk Road and the banks of the River Ganges, 800 river miles from the seat of government in Calcutta, had been set up in 1770 on the site of a small village called Kanhpur when British East India Company troops had been fighting with the Nawab of Oudh against the Maratha.
 The camp quickly expanded as traders and craftsmen followed the army.
 In 1801, when the town became British territory, they were joined by the East India Company's civil servants.
-Wives and families came out from England and Cawnpore acquired all the amenities of an English town.
-By the time Wheeler took up his post as commander, Cawnpore was connected to Calcutta by telegraph and steam boats, and there were plans to bring the railway to the town.
+Wives and families came out from England, and Cawnpore acquired all the amenities of an English town.
+By the time Wheeler took up his post as commander, Cawnpore was connected to Calcutta by telegraph and steamboats, and there were plans to bring the railway to the town.

-North of Cawnpore was the small town of Bithoor, where, at the end of the Third Anglo-Maratha War the captured Peshwa, Baji Rao II had been installed by the British with his entourage and a large pension.
-After Baji Rao's death in 1851 his adopted son Nana Sahib stayed on in Bithoor.
-In spite of his disagreement with the British over his entitlement to inherit the pension he was on friendly terms with them and frequently entertained Company officers and civilians.
+North of Cawnpore was the small town of Bithoor, where, at the end of the Third Anglo-Maratha War, the captured Peshwa, Baji Rao II, had been installed by the British with his entourage and a large pension.
+After Baji Rao died in 1851, his adopted son Nana Sahib stayed on in Bithoor.
+In spite of his disagreement with the British over his entitlement to inherit the pension, he was on friendly terms with them and frequently entertained Company officers and civilians.